blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 ## Pocket Algorithm

 The PLA would never converge on non-linearly separable data, so it's common practice to forcefully terminate it after a certain number of iterations.
 However, this has the consequence that the hypothesis function ends up being whatever the result of the last iteration was.
-This is a problem because it could be that a better hypothesis function with lower in-sample error $E_{in}$ was discovered in a previous iteration.
+This is a problem because it could be that a better hypothesis function with lower in-sample error $\insample$ was discovered in a previous iteration.

-The Pocket algorithm is a simple modification to the PLA which simply keeps track of the hypothesis function with the least in-sample error $E_{in}$.
+The Pocket algorithm is a simple modification to the PLA which simply keeps track of the hypothesis function with the least in-sample error $\insample$.
 When this is combined with forceful termination after a certain number of iterations, PLA becomes usable with non-linearly separable data.

 ## Linear Regression